csmertx/csmertx.github.io/content/Blog/medium/2005/photos.md

 > Point and Shoot camera.
 I'm the weirdo at the computer (my skateboard to my left)

+> I installed the ceiling fan of that room lol

 <br />

 ![albumimg](/Blog/medium/2005/10.jpg "Floor level angle of lots of beverage bottles placed artistically on an apartment kitchen floor")